 Cloud KMS does not support automatic rotation for asymmetric keys, because additional steps are required before you can use the new asymmetric key version.

-For asymmetric keys used for signatures, you must distribute the public key portion of the new key version.
-Afterward, you can specify the new key version in calls to the [
+For asymmetric keys used for signing, you must distribute the public key portion of the new key version.
+Afterward, you can specify the new key version in calls to the

-For Asymmetric keys used for encryption, you must distribute and incorporate the public portion of the new key version into applications that decrypt data, and grant access to the private portion of the new key version, for applications that decrypt data.
+For asymmetric keys used for encryption, you must distribute and incorporate the public portion of the new key version into applications that encrypt data, and grant access to the private portion of the new key version, for applications that decrypt data.